spryker/spryker-docs/docs/acp/user/developing-an-app/developing-an-app.md

 ## Debug your app

 When you want to understand what is happening in the code you can [Debug your App](/docs/acp/user/developing-an-app/debug-an-app-with-xdebug.html) with XDebug and by adding `--cookie "XDEBUG_SESSION=PHPSTORM;path=/;" \` to the above cURL request.
-We provided complete examples for running cURL with XDebug.
 Entry points for setting breakpoints are:
 - `Spryker\Glue\App\Controller\AppConfigController`
 - `\Spryker\Glue\App\Controller\AppDisconnectController`